doga/qworum-domain-model/README.md

   class OrgVcard{
   }

-  note for Partnership "Groups must link back" note for Org "Users must link back" note for Group "Users must link back" note for Membership "Annotation on the 'member' link going from a Group to a User"
+  note for Membership "Annotation on the 'member' link going from a Group to a User" note for PartnershipMembership "Annotation on the 'member' link going from a Partnership to a Group" note for Partnership "Groups must link back" note for Org "Users must link back" note for Group "Users must link back" note for Persona "The end-user, as seen by Qworum services"

   URN --|> IRI
+  IRL --|> IRI
+  RoleId --|> IRL
   Id --|> URN : extends
-  MemberRoleId --|> IRI
+  RoleId -- Role
   UserId --|> Id
-  PersonaId --|> Id
   OrgId --|> Id
   GroupId --|> Id
   MembershipId --|> Id
+  PartnershipMembershipId --|> Id
   PartnershipId --|> Id
   IndividualVcard --|> Vcard
   GroupVcard --|> Vcard